 Utilities have significant opportunities to better educate and engage their customers to help them reduce and pay their utility bills.
-Personalised promotions, tips and insights must be ramped up, and customers should be nudged to make helpful choices.
+Personalized promotions, tips and insights must be ramped up, and customers should be nudged to make helpful choices.
 Of course, this requires a utility company to identify its LMI customers, in order to target them with appropriate promotions and messages.

 How do you do identify your LMI customers?
 It’s not just about looking at their income.
-Identification should be based on a much broader set of characteristics – such as billing and payment behaviours.
+Identification should be based on a much broader set of characteristics – such as billing and payment behaviors.
 Are they in arrears?
 Are they caring for an ill family member or dealing with unexpected costs related to an emergency or accident?
 Utilities need to reach out to their customers and ask for more information.

-Working closely with other data providers specialising in vulnerable data, Advizzo is perfectly positioned to help utilities to identify and engage their vulnerable customers.
+Working closely with other data providers specializing in vulnerable data, Advizzo is perfectly positioned to help utilities to identify and engage their vulnerable customers.
 We will use all data available to us, including data related to where customers live, whether they rent their accommodation, as well as their account information, to identify customers that are currently in debt or in danger of becoming in debt.

 The more data that’s available to us, the more information we can glean.
-Sending a personalised survey to potentially vulnerable customers is a very proactive step in supporting customers.
+Sending a personalized survey to potentially vulnerable customers is a very proactive step in supporting customers.
 We can tailor our customer surveys specifically to help ascertain who is vulnerable.

 Engage with your LMI customers better and more often

 Utility companies must talk to their LMI customers on a regular basis – to not only provide them with the support they need, but to ensure that the support packages and programs they’re providing are effective.

 Don’t make the mistake of assuming that your existing offerings will fix your LMI customers’ challenges.
 Have the tough conversations internally about whether a program is effective and if it’s not, ask why not and whether it needs to be scrapped or redesigned.